markstringer-dti/markstringer-dti.github.io/dti.md

 > Second, although user research is done; almost every project has some user research at some point; it gets ignored.
 It's all 'thank-you very much for this' and then they just go ahead and build crap.
 > So, maybe you want to write something about customers who pay lip service to UR and how you can still make progress when faced with such atrocities.
 And also, when the team KNOWS they are building crap but are told "we are paying for it so we can dictate how it should operate".

 Two things I'd say about this.
 Firstly, it's a really bad idea to have the user researchers working in a dedicated department.
 They need to be in the team.
 Yes, they might also need to regularly meet up with people of their own skillset.
 But they need to sit with the team and be part of the meetings that deliver transparency (standup, planning, show and tell, retro).
 My experience is that, at least initially nobody will like this.
 The user researchers would much rather just get on with doing their user research and then write a report.
-The developers don't want to have to change the flow of their UI, or change how a screen loads or totally rethink the logic of an application, because of research feedback from users (it happens).
+The developers don't want to have to change the flow of their UI.
+They don't want to change how a screen loads or totally rethink the logic of an application, because of research feedback from users.
 So both groups are much more comfortable sitting apart.
 Why do you think that is?
 Does this sound to you a lot like one group agreeing to mop the ship's floor and another group agreeing to stay in another corner polishing the woodwork?
 That's because that's exactly what this is.
 Doulbe agreed activity.

 If you want the project to be a success, you need to get user researchers in and amongst the developers.
+You need to get them to listen to each other.
 The more you do this, the better your chance will be.
 You might feel bad about this, because, if you know what you're doing, you will know that you're creating conflict.
 But the kind of conflict that you're creating is the kind that we talked about when we talked about the pirate ship in chapter 2.
-One way of getting the improvisers to do the interesting thing rather than the boring thing is to have a director at the side of the stage who shouts "deal with the pirate ship."
+One way of getting the improvisers to do the interesting thing rather than the boring thing is to have a director.
+Someone who sits at the side of the stage who shouts "deal with the pirate ship."
 What we're doing here is putting two points of view together and insisting that rather than just go off and do their own thing, they figure things out together.
+This probably needs somebody to do something like the director role.
+Someone who encourages it to happen.

-A bit here about juniors.
+#### A bit here about juniors.

 > A little story.
 I was on a User Research presentation for \[Big Org\] where they presented the user research.
 It was harrowing.
 Basically the entire user base said they wouldn't use the software (even though the law will make it mandatory soon).
 We had warnings before some of the recorded snippets of the language used by the users.
 > "If Big Org introduce this then I would just say "Fuck You Big Org" and I will rebel by doing everything on paper."
 > "I'm not doing this.
 I'm just not.
 What the actual fuck is this shit"
 > Yet, they are still building it - knowing full well that NO-ONE is going to use the software.

 Well, lets think about this in "Swamp terms."
-Yes, there are some people who are very rich and powerful, and, ultimately, if they want to build something in the swamp that nobody wants to live in, they probably have the power to do that.
+Yes, there are some people who are very rich and powerful.
+Ultimately, if they want to build something in the swamp that nobody wants to live in, they probably have the power to do that.
 A good question to ask is if there is *any* group of stakeholders who could have some influence over these rich and powerful people.
 The more stakeholder research you do, the more chance you might have to discover who these people might be.
 For example, in this case, if a form is mandated by government, then there are MP's and Ministers who have some interest.

-For lots of regulations that are mandated by government that affect huge swathes of the population, there are also interest groups and pressure groups.
-You may think that the person on your project who is ignoring the user research is more important than God.
-The betting is that he is absolutely terrified of getting a call from a member of the board, who, in turn, is really not happy about getting a call from an MP, or even a minister.
+Users who are forced to comply with regulations often form an interest group or pressure group.
+There might be more than one.
+They represent those who are being regulated.
+Often whoever it is who is ignoring idividual users may well still listen to represtentation from these groups.
+This of it this way.
+Everybody has a boss, well almost everybody.
+And everybody has a constituency, a wider group of people that they would really like to please and would dearly love not to annoy.

 So user research isn't enough.
 You need to be mapping the stakeholders on your project and figuring out how to get to them.
 Maybe it's with user research, maybe it's with working software.
 I used to be very scared of ridiculous deadlines (I still don't love them).
 But what I've started to see is that they can be used as an opportunity to push working software further down the pipe.
 What if part of that process is getting the software working on a "live" test server?
 Obviously it wouldn't be using real data.
 But this could be the kind of thing that pressure groups could get a look at and have an opportunity to provide their - ahem - feedback.

-A bit here about you might not be able to do all, or *any* of that.
+#### A bit here about you might not be able to do all, or *any* of that.

-A bit here about scared and stupid.
+#### A bit here about scared and stupid.